D4GEN-Genopole/DL-CancerLncRNA/README.md

 ## Objective
 The present project consists on the development of an AI method based on deep-learning to associate long non-coding RNAs (lncRNAs) to cancer types and biological functions.

 Long non-coding RNAs (**LncRNAs**) are transcripts >200 nt that do not code for proteins.
 There are ~40 000 - 60 000 lncRNAs in the human genome.
 However, up to now we only have information for much less than 1000.
-Several of them are implicated in important cell processes and maladies such as cancer.
+Several of them are implicated in important cell processes and diseases such as cancer.
-Experimental characterisation of lncRNAs it’s a long process. **Bioinformatics approaches are urgently needed** to identify the lncRNAs of interest for **clinical applications**.
+Experimental characterisation of lncRNAs is a long process. **Bioinformatics approaches are urgently needed** to identify the lncRNAs of interest for **clinical applications**.
 Tons of data for their study are already available, and many of them **are public**!
 In this project we collected some of the publicly available data such as: